kpouer/Roadwork-server-java/README.md

 # Technical information

 This service only rely on json files and no database is used at all.
+It uses a shared library that you can get here https://github.com/kpouer/Roadwork-lib containing the shared datamodel between the Roadwork app and this server

 # User management